kfitz/presentations.kfitz.info/utk.md

 Note: But.
 We aren’t a perfect alternative.
 And this is where we need to dig down into the dirty underside of digital infrastructure.
 As Deb Chachra points out,

 > “infrastructure hides itself.
-‘Infra’ literally means ‘below’ – these systems are not just metaphorically but often literally invisible, in our walls and floors, under our roads, in a restricted area, or surrounded by a level of inattention that the science fiction author Douglas Adams satirically dscribed as a ‘Somebody Else’s Problem field.’… the harms associated with these systems are even more hidden, displaced by means of networks and energy.”
+‘Infra’ literally means ‘below’ – these systems are not just metaphorically but often literally invisible, in our walls and floors, under our roads, in a restricted area, or surrounded by a level of inattention that the science fiction author Douglas Adams satirically described as a ‘Somebody Else’s Problem field.’”
 >
 > <span style="float:right;"><small>—Deb Chachra, <em>How Infrastructure Works</em> </small></span>